How to extract hyperlinks from Word using GroupDocs.Parser for Java

 - Archiving – Create a searchable index of all links in company reports.

-- SEO Monitoring – Verify that outbound links in marketing collateral are still active.
+- SEO monitoring – Verify that outbound links in marketing collateral remain active.

 You can pipe the extracted URLs into a database, a CSV file, or an API endpoint for further processing.